wgmods/Mods-API-Documentation/docs/PythonAPI/ui.md

     ui.updateUiElementData(ship.uiId, {'modTwoData': 'mod two data fo player's ship'})

-Then UI unbound code will look like this:
+Then UI unbound2 code will look like this:

     *In mod One*
     (macro GET_MARKER_ENTITY_COMPONENT 'mods_DataComponent')